galaxyproject/galaxy-hub/content/news/2023-03-15-new-history-search/index.md

 tease: 'Data searchability in the Galaxy History panel has been taken to new levels with the advanced search options that allow users to not only find items with more ease, but also find relations within items in their history.'
 date: '2023-03-15'
 tags: [history, esg, "UI/UX"]
-authors: Ahmed Hamid Awan
+authors: Ahmed Hamid Awan, Dannon Baker
 authors_structured:
-- github: ahmedhamidawan
+- github: ahmedhamidawan, dannon
 subsites: [global, all, esg]
 ---